 Can hyperhidrosis be treated?
 How?

 Yes, it can be treated.
 Traditional Treatments include topical applications, oral medication, surgery, and alternative remedies.
-New revolutionary treatments are Vaser or laser treatment and Botox injection.
+New revolutionary treatments are Vaser or laser treatment and Botulinum toxin injection.

 What are the new treatments for hyperhidrosis?